How you can take the The Brave Approach to Writing a Joint Business Plan – JBP – with a UK Supermarket:

 ‘Keep It Simple Stupid’ is a mnemonic that is often said and rarely used.
 In joint business planning the watch out is not to write a joint business plan together where people spend days locked away in darkened rooms solving the vision, the big category problems, discussing shopper switching, the next range review, why promotions don’t work, and the ‘kitchen sink’.
 The challenge and the brave approach is to work on less to achieve more.

 Scoping what both parties want to achieve is essential and then identifying the 80:20 of those items.
 The objectives will be easily identified and usually around, ‘To write a joint business plan that delivers x growth/market share/sales by <date>’.
-The scope is the hard part and the important part because it might be just to complete a simple one page document showing:
+The scope is hard.
+The important part because it might be just to complete a simple one-page document showing: